 Proximity Home PageResources to create and apply insight

 This section provides an overview of how the CommunityViewer software can be used to add your own points/markers and polygons/areas to a map.
-The map in the following view shows a thematic map of median household income by census tract for the Tulsa, Oklahoma area.
+The map in the following view shows a thematic map of median household income by census tract for the Kansas City area.
 Tracts are shaded by colors for median household income as shown for the data value intervals in the legend panel (at left).
-At the same time, the three additional layers, created using the CV Add Shapes tool, are shown.

 Add Shapes Operation.
+To perform these operations is simple and quick.
 Start CV and open the project to be used.
 Invoke the AddShapes operation using Tools>AddShape.
 Three options are available:

 • Add Points & Polygon